giantswarm/installation-names/README.md

 1. Look for a name in one of the `.txt` files.

 2. Create a pull request that removes the name you want to claim from the list.
+Do not choose a name that starts with the same letter as your company (for example "ACME" shouldn't choose "Aviator").
 Please use the title format `Claim installation name 'NAME'` where `NAME` is the name you claim.

 3. Get approval from a repository maintainer.